-- On the contrary, if anyone wants to opt for the additional first-year depreciation deduction then the asset of the business has to pass all the checklist of the qualified asset to claim the bonus depreciation.
-Since it is a special type of depreciation is not the same as the subsequent year’s depreciation.
+On the contrary, another rule for availing bonus depreciation is that if anyone wants to opt for the additional first-year depreciation deduction, the business’s asset has to pass all the checklist.
+Since it is a special type of depreciation, it is not the same as the subsequent year’s depreciation.

-- It is calculated by using the bonus rate which is prevailing in the market.
-This is calculated by multiplying the rate with the cost of the asset.
-The tax on the property is then deducted from the cost of the asset and on that deducted value, the additional first-year depreciation is calculated.
+Bonus Depreciation is calculated by using the bonus rate, which is prevailing in the market.
+The calculation involves multiplying the rate with the cost of the asset.
+The tax on the property is then deducted from the cost of the asset.
+On that deducted value, the additional first-year depreciation is calculated.

-- The individual must first purchase the qualified asset and then after purchasing he is required to place the property in service and then he will be eligible to claim the bonus depreciation of their tax return.
+The individual must first purchase the qualified asset, and after purchasing, he/she is required to place the property in service.
+Only then they will be able to claim the bonus depreciation on their tax return.

 Example of Bonus Depreciation

-- It positively affects business taxes in the country.
-It helps the businessmen in such a way that the person is required to pay less tax during the inception of his business.
-It is a kind of tax-saving initiative which is adopted by the government to help and encourage the new businessmen to try the business without any heavy burden of taxes on them.
+- It positively affects the business tax of a country.
+With its help, businessmen pay less tax during the inception of their business.
+It is a kind of tax-saving initiative adopted by the government to encourage the new businessmen without any heavy tax burden.

-- There are several criteria in which an asset must qualify to obtain the deduction easily.
-The asset should be put to use in the business the businessmen can’t claim deduction on the items that are not on the business.
-Therefore the item should be used in the business.
+- There are several criteria by which an asset must qualify to obtain the deduction quickly.
+The asset should be put to use in the business.
+The businessmen can claim the depreciation only on the used assets.
+Therefore the item should be used first.

-- Therefore, it is seen that bonus depreciation is much easier to obtain then Section 179 deductions.
+- Therefore, it is seen that bonus depreciation is much easier to obtain than Section 179 deductions.
 The second thing is that the businessmen can only claim deduction up to the amount of taxable profit.
-Under Section 179 the business owners can’t claim deduction on their cost of an asset over and above any amount exceeding the taxable income in their business.
+Under Section 179, the business owners can’t claim deduction on an asset’s cost over and above any amount exceeding the taxable income of their business.

-- Say for example the cost of the asset is $10,000 and the taxable profit or income is $500.
-In this case, the business owners are qualified to get a deduction of $500 only and no other rates are being prescribed.
-The deduction under section 179 is dependent on the taxable income of the business whereas the bonus depreciation can be claimed by the beginners in the business in case they have occurred losses in the inception of their businesses.
-Therefore it is popular among businessmen who are new in their businesses.
+- Say, for example, the cost of the asset is $10,000, and the taxable profit or income is $500.
+In this case, the business owners are qualified to get a deduction of $500 only.
+The deduction under section 179 is dependent on the taxable income of the business.